sunyue1380/QuickDAO4/docs/en/util/generateEntity.md

 # Entity Class Generate

-QuickDAO supports scanning database and generate corresponding entity class.
+QuickDAO has the ability to scan database and generate corresponding entity class.

 ## Before 4.1.8